AWS Lambda Base64 Encoded Request Body/Response Body

 Example repo

-You can clone example repo and deploy to your AWS account to test the lambda function.
+You can clone the example repository and deploy it to your AWS account to test the lambda function.

-- POST /input API logging the JSON stringified event object in CloudWatch Log, sending JSON or form-data but set the Content-Type request header to
+- POST /input API: Logs the JSON stringified event object in CloudWatch.
+Send JSON or form-data while manually setting the Content-Type request header to

 application/octet-stream